Where is Health Futures UTC located?

 Do Health Futures students have to sit an entrance exam or pay any fees?

 No. Health Futures UTC is a non-selective provider of free education.
 There are no educational pre-requisites for students joining us at Year 10.
 However, students joining us at Year 12 are made Conditional Offers that require them to achieve minimum levels in their GCSEs.
 Full details of requirements and the allocation process can be found in our Admissions Policy.
 HFUTC Admissions Policy & Procedure (Revised September) 2015

 Why are the UTC school days longer than those at traditional schools?

 Health Futures UTC aims to prepare students for employment so the UTC day closely reflects a typical business day.
-Students start at 08:30am every day and finish at 5:00pm Monday to Thursday, with an earlier finish at 4:00pm on a Friday.
+Students start at 08:30am every day and finish at 3:50pm Monday to Friday.
 The good news is that the timetable provides for students to complete their studies during the working day.
 If this opportunity is taken and all work is undertaken as planned there is no need for homework!

 Transport, travel and subsidies